mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

-It is of value to examine specialisation as a form of agency and identity formation using different lenses.

-It can be seen through the lens of double stimulation.
-The choice to specialise, marks a form of transformative agency.
-Participants craft for themselves a specialist status which becomes shared and celebrated by the group.

-Thus transformation is happening here but not in a revolutionary way.
-It is more of a blend of practices.
-In my data this happens in vignette data we can see elements of personal interest of young people, of home education collaborative work patterns, and of practices introduced by the facilitator from professional and educational contexts.

 ##### Examining complexity within identity formation and specialisation

-Or, perhaps more accurately here as a movement between activity systems, to be incorporated as a repertoire.

 These repertoires become public, and are in part socially motivated, via the process of playtesting.